An Adaptive Incremental Gradient Method With Support for Non-Euclidean Norms

 \section{Abstract}

 Stochastic variance reduced methods have shown strong performance in solving finite-sum problems.
 However, these methods usually require the users to manually tune the step-size, which is time-consuming or even infeasible for some large-scale optimization tasks.
 To overcome the problem, we propose and analyze several novel adaptive variants of the popular SAGA algorithm.
 Eventually, we design a variant of Barzilai-Borwein step-size which is tailored for the incremental gradient method to ensure memory efficiency and fast convergence.
 We establish its convergence guarantees under general settings that allow non-Euclidean norms in the definition of smoothness and the composite objectives, which cover a broad range of applications in machine learning.
-We improve the analysis of SAGA to support non-Euclidean norms, which fills the void of existing work.
+The theoretical results supporting non-Euclidean norms fill the void of existing work.
 Numerical experiments on standard datasets demonstrate a competitive performance of the proposed algorithm compared with existing variance-reduced methods and their adaptive variants.